 That’s why I wanted to get a clearer picture of their times.
 Archaeology – the study of material remains to explain what has happened to specific human groups in the past – can tell us more about life in those times.
 And so I read and I went to Israel to excavate.
 Starting as a volunteer and advancing to area supervisor, I mainly excavated at Tell Halif near Beersheva in southern Israel.
 I’m part of the team of Phase IV of the Lahav Research Project.

 Scholarly research and learning can help us to understand, but it also requires imagination to see the ordinariness of daily life and the upheaval of the great events of those times.
 That’s why I have written Daughter of Lachish, a novel set in Ancient Judah.
 I hope that readers will come away with a new understanding of the world of the Bible, and see the relevance in the current archaeological search to understand the daily life of those times.

-Tim received a Bachelor of Theology (Biblical Studies) from the University of Auckland, New Zealand and a Master of Arts in Applied Anthropology (Archaeology) from Mississippi State University, USA.
-He is currently studying towards a doctorate in Old Testament and its Cultural Environment at the University Bern, Switzerland.
+Tim received a Bachelor of Theology (Biblical Studies) from the University of Auckland, New Zealand, a Master of Arts in Applied Anthropology (Archaeology) from Mississippi State University, USA and PhD in Theology (Old Testament and its Cultural Environment) from the University of Bern, Switzerland.
 He has caught the “archaeology bug” now and is keen to learn more about people and cultures of the past.